 T-Minus 10 minutes: Both cameras were focused.
 My wife and I framed the Cape’s glow in the bottom right hand third of the frame.
 I hoped the rocket would head east over the ocean—and not south and away from us.

-“Camera One” was a Nikon D810 and 17mm to 24mm wide -angle lens for the “Rocket Trail Arc Shot”.
-I love long exposure night photography—the camera resolves details the human eye could never see.
+I love long exposure photography—the camera resolves details the human eye cannot see.

 With the shutter on the bulb setting, I would press a remote trigger once to start and once to stop the exposure.
 I took a 4 minute test shot of the stars and decided on ISO400 and F11.
 I imagined the rocket taking about 4 or 5 minutes before it would vanish from view based upon earlier launches I had photographed from my home 120 miles south in coastal Jupiter Florida.